GuTaoZi/GAS_Filesystem/README.md

    ls -al /mnt/gas
    ```

-   You can try some file operations in
+   You can try some file operations in this directory.

 6. Unmount the virtual disk and remove GAS file system from kernel modules